New Zealand status: Endemic

 From an estimated population numbering millions of birds, introduced mammals and changes in land use have decreased the Hutton’s shearwater (Puffinus huttoni) population to less than half a million.

-Despite this relatively high number the species is regarded as nationally endangered because of past declines (evident from extinct colonies) and the threats still faced.
+Despite the relatively high number of birds, the species is regarded as nationally vulnerable because of past declines (evident from extinct colonies) and the threats still faced.

 The Hutton's shearwater/tītī was long known to Māori, providing a major sustainable source of protein to Ngāti Kuri.
 Chicks were harvested from their burrows shortly before fledging and preserved in pōhā/kelp bags.